Big Brother 11 (American season): Summary

 Following Chima's expulsion, HouseGuests competed in the "BB Invitational Golf Tournament" Head of Household competition.
 For this competition, HouseGuests took turns putting a golf ball in an attempt to get it into a hole.
 If a HouseGuest missed, their ball went into a rotating wheel, with various numbers labeling sections in the wheel.
-The HouseGuest whose ball landed in the highest number each round was eliminated from the competition, with the last HouseGuest remaining winning the competition.
-When a HouseGuest was eliminated from the competition, they could claim a prize, one of which was the Head of Household position.
+The HouseGuest whose ball landed in the highest number each round was eliminated, with the last HouseGuest remaining winning the competition.
+When a HouseGuest was eliminated, they could claim a prize, one of which was the Head of Household position.
 Jordan was the winner.
-On Day 44, Jordan chose to nominate Lydia and Natalie for eviction.
-Shortly afterwards, Kevin, in an attempt to save himself and his allies, lied to Jeff and claimed that he had heard Russell stating he would evict Jeff the following week; Jeff quickly told this to Jordan, and the two believed him.
+On Day 44, Jordan nominated Lydia and Natalie for eviction.
+Shortly afterwards, Kevin, in an attempt to save himself and his allies, lied to Jeff and claimed that he had heard Russell stating he would evict Jeff the following week; Jeff told Jordan, and the two believed him.
 When picking players for the Power of Veto competition, Jeff, Kevin, and Michele were selected to compete.
 On Day 47, HouseGuests competed live in the "Before or After" Power of Veto competition.
-For this competition, HouseGuests had to determine whether one event in the house happened before or after another event by stepping either up or down on a staircase; an incorrect answer resulted in elimination, and the last HouseGuest remaining was the winner.
-Jordan was the winner of the Power of Veto.
-Minutes later, she chose not to use the Power of Veto on either nominee.
+For this competition, HouseGuests had to determine whether one event in the house happened before or after another event; an incorrect answer resulted in elimination, and the last HouseGuest remaining was the winner.
+Jordan was the winner.
+Minutes later, she chose not to use the Power of Veto.
 Lydia then became the sixth HouseGuest to be evicted from the house in a vote of three to one.
 She became the second member of the Jury of Seven.